-Book 2: The Blood of Patriots and Tyrants
+Book 2 – The Blood of Patriots and Tyrants: Creating a Nation

 Three destitute young men must find their fortunes amidst squabbling colonies that can’t determine how to govern.
 They can barely feed and clothe themselves, with virtually no money to be found anywhere, in addition to having to face bad weather, epidemics, thieves, and cut-throats confronting them at every turn.
 Will competing parties with fears of monarchy and fears of anarchy ever be able to compromise enough to develop a stable nation in which our young men can flourish?

 After the allied victory over the British at the Battle of Yorktown and the shutting down of the Revolutionary War, three young men, one of whom had been on the opposite side of the others during the war, find themselves thrown together and sent in search of the education that will allow them to realize their dreams.

 After being cheated of the funds to continue their education, the three are sent off to Philadelphia to intern with one of America’s most successful men.
 Each is assigned a different task, according to his predilections, and each learns and grows both in his task and in his personal maturity.